iq-coryp/documentation-testing/pages/api/vmi.md

 ```

-## Enabling a Company for VMI
+## Enabling or Disabling a Company

 Change the interaction status of a company.
-By enabling a company, it will be visible when GetCompanyList() is called.
-Disabling a company will remove it from that list and will only be accessible through a call to GetDisabledCompanies().
-Only enabled companies may receive purchase orders through the VMI services.
+By enabling a company, it will be visible when <a href="#getting-enabled-companies">Getting Enabled Companies</a> is called.

-Use the CompanyID as value of Venor.Client.ClientID to enable a company.
+Only enabled companies may receive purchase orders through the VMI service.

 #### Request